RikuKat/game-dev-foundry/HowToPitchAGame.md

 ## Final Tips

 ### 1. Avoid Common Pitfalls
-- **Lack of Vision:** Be specific about your game’s features, monetization, and development plan.
+- **Lack of Vision:** Be specific about your game's features, monetization, and development plan.
 - **No Clear Reasoning:** Always connect information to why it matters.
 - **Unrealistic Budgets:** Asking for too little or too much makes your project seem unsustainable.
 - **No Confidence/Competency:** A big part of your pitch is proving your team can make the product successfully with the resources requested.